vighneshiyer/vighneshiyer.com/content/research/events/2025_03-gpu_mode-beyond_cuda-gtc/index.md

 - How to Write a CUDA Program - The Parallel Programming Edition | NVIDIA GTC 2025 Session  (https://www.youtube.com/watch?v=GmNkYayuaA4)
   - Where is this kind of high level tutorial from AMD?
 NVIDIA's materials are top-tier and AMD is nowhere to be found, just a bunch of confusing stuff in the Rocm documentation.
+  - Even Tenstorrent's recent developer day had plenty of these in-depth tutorials and overviews of their architecture and software stack: https://www.youtube.com/watch?v=t-k_03JQqww
 - CUDA: New Features and Beyond | NVIDIA GTC 2025 (https://www.youtube.com/watch?v=6o_Wme-FdCU)
   - The real "Beyond CUDA"